Grants of Croydon

 Grants of Croydon is an entertainment complex at 14–32 High Street, Croydon, London.
 Originally built in 1894, Grants became a Grade II listed building in 1990.
 In 2000 Grants was re-developed into an entertainment centre.
 It was bought by Scottish Widows in early 2010.
+Grants Entertainment Centre in Croydon is now owned by MGI Holdings, which purchased the property in January 2026 in an off-market deal from Federated Hermes.

 Department store

 The two Grant brothers originally had a tailor's shop across the road.
 Business boomed so the brothers bought out the surrounding shops opposite and opened Grants department store.
 During the First World War years Grants was considered the Harrods of its generation.
 Croydon was home to the first UK international airport and the store provided all the uniforms for the Royal Air Force.
 Grants was visited by swarms of French aristocrats who flew into Croydon simply to buy a suit.
 It was the first store in the UK to have its own generator supplied electricity.

 The Royal Family were also frequent visitors to Grants and on occasion the Queen would also come to the store.

 After the Second World War times were hard and the store's clothes were considered over-priced.
 Business became increasingly difficult, and eventually, by the 1980s, stiff competition forced Grants out of business.
 The store closed its doors in 1985 and remained empty until 2000.